kwonus/Quelle-Obsolete/Quelle.md

 The folder must exist, and the file in that folder must not exist.
 If those two conditions are met, the CloudSearch.java will contain the generated code.

-If the user does not care if the file already exists, the existance check can be bypassed using this command:
+If the user does not care if the file already exists, the existence check can be bypassed by adding exclamation ( ! ) to the command:

-*@generate* Java CloudSearch  >!
-C:\\MyFolder\\src\\CloudSearch.java
+*@generate!* Java CloudSearch  >  C:\\MyFolder\\src\\CloudSearch.java

 Finally, to generate IDL for all cloud-interface types, issue this command: